Hadi Tjahjanto: Commander of the National Armed Forces

 He was formally inaugurated on 8 December 2017, making him the second TNI commander to hail from the air force, after Djoko Suyanto between 2006 and 2007.

 Post-military career

-He was appointed as field commander of Mandalika International Street Circuit in January 2022 by Joko Widodo for 2022 Indonesian motorcycle Grand Prix.
+He was appointed field commander of Mandalika International Street Circuit in January 2022 by Joko Widodo for 2022 Indonesian motorcycle Grand Prix.

 Political career

 On 22 June, He was appointed to replace Sofyan Djalil as Minister of Agrarian and Spatial Planning in Onward Indonesia Cabinet.